Creative Group brought together three behavioral experts to discuss common mistakes leaders make when it comes to incentive program design.

 The 65% who disengage simply won’t take risks if the odds are against them.
 No one starts climbing Mount Everest if they don’t believe they can reach the top.
 Again, humans are excellent at conserving effort.

 Sales managers also find themselves believing that the middle and bottom performers are merely free riders not pulling their weight intentionally.
 Not so.
 Researchers find that bottom performers are expending effort and feeling guilty about not being on top and, because of that, they are working hard.
 Free riders are pretty rare.
 What middle and low performers need is coaching and opportunities to succeed.
-And a clear picture of the future that includes being recognized for the efforts when they are part of the top of the sales pyramid.
+And a clear picture of the future that includes being recognized for their efforts when they are part of the top of the sales pyramid.
 Risk compensation is at the core of not feeling close enough to the goal to feel secure in striving for it.
 Reps become more careful where they sense greater risk, and they pull away from chancy deals.
 It’s sinful to put an incentive in front of the entire sales force with the proviso that anyone can qualify when the real objective is to recognize only the top performers.

 The problem is that many confuse the concept of incentive and recognition and assume programs that recognize top performers are about incentivizing the audience.
 They don’t.
-Top performer programs are purely retention plays.
+Top-performer programs are purely retention plays.
 They are designed to make sure your best people stay with you — not to motivate the entire distribution.
 Run incentives to move the overall performance curve; run top performer programs to retain the top level.

 Finally, it’s worth asking where did the top performers come from?
 They had to start somewhere.